Wisdom Teeth Burbank, CA

 These poorly positioned impacted teeth can cause many problems.
 When they have partially erupted, the opening around the teeth allows bacteria to grow and will eventually cause an infection.
 The result: swelling, stiffness, pain, and illness.
 The pressure from the erupting wisdom teeth may move other teeth and disrupt the orthodontic or natural alignment of teeth.
 The most serious problem occurs when tumors or cysts form around the impacted wisdom teeth, resulting in the destruction of the jawbone and healthy teeth.
 Removal of the offending impacted teeth usually resolves these problems.
 Early removal is recommended to avoid such future problems and to decrease the surgical risk involved with the procedure.

 Do You Need Relief from Wisdom Teeth Pain?

 Don’t suffer any longer!
-Dr. Margossian can gently extract wisdom teeth to prevent future complications.
+Drs.
+Margossian or Pezeshkian can gently extract wisdom teeth to prevent future complications.

 Wisdom Teeth Presentation

 To provide you with a better understanding of wisdom teeth, we have provided the following multimedia presentation.
 Many common questions pertaining to wisdom teeth are discussed.